 Review the vaccine information sheets.

 These sheets explain both the benefits and risks of a vaccine.
-Your health care provider is required by law to provide them to you.
+The health care provider administering the vaccine is required by law to provide them to you.

-Talk to your health care provider about the benefits and risks of vaccines.
+Talk to a health care provider about the benefits and risks of vaccines.

 Learn the facts about the benefits and risks of vaccines, along with the potential consequences of not vaccinating against diseases.
-Some people are surprised to learn that children can be harmed by or even die of measles, diphtheria, pertussis, and other infectious diseases that can be prevented by vaccines.
+Some people are surprised to learn that children can be harmed by or even die of measles, diphtheria, whooping cough, and other infectious diseases that can be prevented by vaccines.

-Before vaccination, tell your health care provider about certain conditions and allergies.
+Before vaccination, tell the health care provider about certain conditions and allergies.

-Your health care provider should be informed if your child is sick, or if they have a history of certain allergic or other adverse reactions to previous vaccinations or their components.
+The health care provider administering the vaccine should be informed if your child is sick, or if they have a history of certain allergic or other bad side effects to previous vaccinations or their components.
 For example, eggs are used to produce some influenza (flu) vaccines.
-Tell your health care provider if your child has a severe allergy to eggs.
+Tell the health care provider if your child has a severe allergy to eggs.

 Some vaccines are supplied in vials or prefilled syringes that may contain natural rubber latex, which can cause allergic reactions in people who are sensitive to latex.
-Let your health care professional know about an allergy to latex.
+Let the health care provider know about an allergy to latex.

-It is also important to discuss with your health care provider which vaccines should or should not be given to children who have a weakened immune system.
+It is also important to discuss with the health care provider which vaccines should or should not be given to children who have a weakened immune system.